-No. Requirement Note CIRI Protocol Compliance 8 The Common IPS Radio Interface protocol shall support multiple flows, where each flow consists of air-to- ground packets belonging to a single service (as described in Requirement 3).
+No. Requirement Note CIRI Protocol Compliance the Airborne IPS System about the number of bytes that it can accept in a flow.
+8 The Common IPS Radio Interface protocol shall support multiple flows, where each flow consists of air-toground packets belonging to a single service (as described in Requirement 3).
 I.e., the protocol can provide flow control on a per-service basis Flow control mechanism 9 The Common IPS Radio Interface protocol should support a flow that consist of all air-to-ground packets (regardless of the service).
 I.e., the protocol can provide flow control for all traffic together.
 Flow control mechanism